chrisologougiorgos/Modeling-and-Simulation-of-Dynamic-Systemsf/README.md

-# System Modeling and Simulation – Spring Semester 2025
+# System Modeling and Simulation – ECE AUTH 2024-2025

 This repository contains the implementation and report of a programming assignment developed for the course **System Modeling and Simulation** at the School of Electrical and Computer Engineering, Aristotle University of Thessaloniki (AUTH), during the **Spring Semester of the academic year 2024–2025**.